microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 Exit criteria

--   You can connect Visual Studio to the Visual Studio Team Services account, clone and view the web app repository from the master branch.
+-   You can connect Visual Studio to the Visual Studio Team Services account, clone and view the web app repository from the master branch

 ## Exercise 3: Create Visual Studio Team Services build definition